JohnCoene/chirp/docs/configure.md

 This holds the credentials for your twitter application so that Chirp can search for tweets.
 Though in the [quick-start](quick-start.md) section it states that you may not need to specify the `credentials` if you run Chirp locally, chances are, when deploying, this will be necessary.

 You can obtain the necessary keys and tokens by heading to [apps.twitter.com](https://apps.twitter.com) and creating an application.
 Fill in the form however you see fit, the only thing of importance is to fill in the "Callback URLs" with `http://127.0.0.1:1410`.

+## Options

+Currently one can only changed the m

 ## Style